ericdke/MovieNut/README.md

 ## Instructions

-Create a new Xcode project with Swift selected as language.
+Create a new Xcode project with Swift and SwiftUI.

 Setup Deployment Info with iOS15 for iPhone+iPad, no Main Interface, enable all device orientations.